Current Travel Info

 Getting Here Is Easy

-The Crowsnest Scenic BC Highway 3 runs straight through the Similkameen Valley.
-Starting from the west exit from Hope, you will travel to Manning Park, then onward Princeton, followed by Hedley, Keremeos and Cawston.
-Further eastbound you will arrive at the junction of Highway 97 at Osoyoos and gateway to the Okanagan Valley in the Thompson-Okanagan Region of BC’s Interior.
+The Crowsnest Highway (BC Highway 3) runs straight through the Similkameen Valley.
+It travels from Princeton to the Okanagan Valley at Osoyoos in the Thompson-Okanagan Region of BC’s Interior.
 We are a 3-hour drive from Vancouver.

-If you were to drive the valley from end to end, you’d cover 111 miles (180 km).
-Start at Manning Park in the west and end up at the BC Highway 97 junction in Kaleden (Hwy 3A) or Osoyoos in the east.
+If you were to drive the valley from end to end, you’d cover 180 kilometres.
+Start at Manning Park in the west and end up at the BC Highway 97 junction in Kaleden or Osoyoos in the east.
 How long it takes to drive it will be up to you, there is plenty to see and do!
-Check out our road trip routes to get you here from any direction.

 What Does Similkameen Mean?

-The Similkameen River and valley are named for their Indigenous people, the Similkameen, meaning “people of the river.”
-Learn more.
+The Similkameen River and valley are named for its Indigenous people, the Similkameen, meaning “people of the river.”